 Appointed on a design and build basis, Bowman Riley has been providing all the designs and construction drawings working closely with the client and staff to create a working environment that all the stakeholders will be happy with.

 A young, fresh environment has been created with significant breakout spaces and quirky features such as table tennis meeting rooms have been introduced.
 We have specified sit-stand desks for the benefit of staff health and wellbeing.

 The layout has been designed to maximise all available space whilst introducing an interesting flow through the building.
-Arched walkways though the spaces and angled desks have broken up the room for different teams of staff.
-The space has been divided by communal informal meeting areas and booths.
+Arched walkways through the spaces and angled desks have broken up the room for different teams of staff.
+Space has been divided into communal informal meeting areas and booths.

 Central House Office Development – Leeds City Centre

-Bowman Riley provided architectural and interior design services and the role of Principal Designer (formerly CDMC) on the refurbishment of Central House, a prominent 1980s building in Leeds city centre.
+Bowman Riley designed the refurbishment of Central House, a prominent five-storey 1980s brick building in a prime location in Leeds city centre’s business district.

-Developer, Moorgarth Properties purchased the five storey brick building as their new home at this prime business location.
-Moorgarth identified the need to significantly renovate it to create contemporary high tech offices to showcase their talents and attract high calibre tenants to rent the remaining office space.
+Developer, Moorgarth Properties purchased the building as their new home and identified the need to renovate it to create high-tech offices to showcase their talents and attract high calibre tenants to lease the remaining offices.

-Set in the grounds of a listed building, the 10,435ft² building, is classified as an important building of historical architectural merit.
-This greatly influenced the design and led to a careful manipulation of areas to retain the Classical Renaissance style of the façade
+Adjacent to a listed building, the 10,435ft² building is classified as an important building of architectural merit.
+This influenced the design and led to a careful manipulation of areas to retain the classical order of the façade.

-Key features of the façade were retained and enhanced with the introduction of new contemporary elements including: balconies and Juliet balconies, a large external entertainment space, new full height windows on the upper floors.
-The whole building is now flooded with natural light and all floors offer views of the surrounding park and cityscape.
+Key features were enhanced with the introduction of striking new contemporary elements including: balconies and Juliet balconies, a large external entertainment space and new full height windows on the upper floors.
+The result is that the building is now flooded with natural light and all floors offering views of the surrounding cityscape.